What does your child learn at school each day? Find information about our curriculum subjects here.

 Learning to read is one of the most important skills that your child will learn.
 The more support and encouragement that you can offer your child, the more likely that he or she will progress with enthusiasm and ease.
 We use a wide range of books from various publishers including Oxford Reading Tree, Rigby Star, Big Cat and Project X. All books have been banded so that they have clear reading age expectations.

-In Foundation stage we use a combination of Jolly Phonics and Letters & Sounds to deliver the objectives, which is adapted as needed to suit the needs of the cohort each year.
+In Foundation stage we use Letters & Sounds to deliver the objectives, which is adapted as needed to suit the needs of the cohort each year.
 In Key Stage 1 an Accelerated Phonics teaching programme is used, which is a step-by-step phonics programme, to introduce children to the letters and sounds (the alphabetic code) as well as tricky words that cannot be decoded.
 To reinforce the teaching in school, your child may bring home some books to share with you.
 All the books have notes on the inside cover to guide you on how best to use them with your child.

 Assessment of English

 Every half term the children are assessed using the relevant year groups’ statements for Reading by Ros Wilson.
 This is teacher assessment, where evidence is taken from Guided Reading notes and comprehension records gathered each week.
 A summative assessment for Reading takes place during the summer term for Year 2, Year 3, Year 4, Year 5 and Year 6.
-In Year 1 the children complete the Phonics Screening Test in June, which assesses their ability to read and decode words.
+In Year 1 the children complete the Phonics Screening Test in June, which assesses their ability to segment and blend words.